Ever heard the saying:

 If you have any suggestions, ideas, feedback or questions, be sure to join in the conversation in the comments below.

-1. Build a great church website you can be proud of
+1. Build a great church website

 I know, I know…